Zhongnanhai: Poolside House

 Mao permanently left the Chrysanthemum Library and moved into the Poolside House in 1966, at the beginning of the Cultural Revolution.
 Especially in his later years, the Poolside House would be the place for visiting foreign leaders to see Mao.
 This was the case for Richard Nixon and Kakuei Tanaka.
-After Mao's death in 1976, Zhou Enlai's wife Deng Yingchao briefly lived here during the extensive reconstruction to Regent Palace and West Flower Hall before returning to West Flower Hall after the completion of the renovation.
-The original outdoor swimming pool adjacent to Poolside House was built in 1933 as a public-private partnership when Zhongnanhai was a public park.
-Tickets were sold for Beijing citizens each year from May to August.
-From 1946 to the end of the Republic of China, it was difficult to operate the pool profitably due to inflation.
+After Mao's death in 1976, Zhou Enlai's wife Deng Yingchao briefly lived at poolside house during the extensive redevelopment of the Regent Palace area before returning to West Flower Hall.
+During the 1989 Tiananmen Square Protests, President Yang Shangkun moved into Zhongnanhai and lived at Poolside House due to security concerns created by the protesters.